-(Part number S45.2001: see Consumables and Accessories)
+(Part number S45.2001)

 The LLS cleaning tool has been specially designed to cover an LLS.
-Dampen a clean cloth with a solution of 70% alcohol and twist the cloth around an LLS using the LLS cleaning tool (see Figure 7.4).
+Dampen a clean cloth with a solution of 70% alcohol and twist the cloth around an LLS using the LLS cleaning tool (see Figure 7-4).
 For particularly dirty sensors, use a solution of 6% acetic acid instead of the alcohol.